CKita/BeeFlow/README.md

 1. Data (folder)

     a.
-Article.csv -\> data frame with raw data on the references of the selected studies.
+Articles.csv -\> data frame with raw data on the references of the selected studies.

 2. Figure (folder)